-Take Charge in Accomack County: Brochure produced by the Accomack County Office, Virginia Cooperative Extension.
+About Northampton County: Technology Opportunities Program: Brochure produced by the Northampton County Office, Virginia Cooperative Extension

 PROGRAM EVALUATION

 The TOP Implementation Plan included several expected outcomes that could be used to measure the success of this project.
 First, we hoped to increase the participation of community residents in local government and decision-making.
 Second, it was important that community members begin to use the web site by registering as a Villager, registering their organization or business on the appropriate directory, and visiting the Discussion Forum.
 Finally, we looked to contribute to local economic development and new business start-ups as indicated by listings on the Business Directory and new accounts on the Virtual Business Incubator.